-I was fortunate enough to celebrate at UNSW lunchtime talk.
+I was fortunate enough to celebrate at a University of New South Wales lunchtime talk.
 I actually started writing my presentation a year ago, when I was scheduled to talk at UNSW’s 2017 Bluestocking event.
 It was a year ago that my daughter’s epilepsy worsened and she had the first of many hospitalisations.
 I spoke about care and undercare in the academy from my own experience and my research.
 In light of the theme on rule-changing, I also talked about slow academia, activism in the academy and virtuous naughtiness.
 I recommended reading Rosalind Gill’s Breaking the silence: the hidden injuries of neoliberal academia, Kathleen Lynch’s Carelessness: A hidden doxa of higher education, and Alison Mountz and colleagues’ For Slow Scholarship: A Feminist Politics of Resistance through Collective Action in the Neoliberal University.

 It was a privilege to hear from Zora Simic, feminist scholar extraordinaire, who presented a global historical perspective on feminist activism.
 She shared examples from Aboriginal women activists in Australia, and took us on a whirlwind tour of Canada, Poland, Latin America, Ireland and South Korea.
 This was a wonderful, all too brief, learning opportunity.
 Zora also wished Madonna happy 60th birthday.
 You can see some of Zora’s slides on this Twitter thread.